-In order to obtain source/sink information from the atmospheric observations it is therefore required to consider atmospheric transport (and associated atmospheric chemistry) as well as the exact time and location of observations.
+To obtain source/sink information from the atmospheric observations it is therefore required to consider atmospheric transport (and associated atmospheric chemistry) as well as the exact time and location of observations.

-As a consequence, the most relevant data products are Level 2 (L2) products, which contain detailed information (time, location, etc.) for each individual satellite ground pixel.
+Therefore, the most relevant data products are Level 2 (L2) products, which contain detailed information (time, location, etc.) for each individual satellite ground pixel.
 The requirements as formulated in the Target Requirement Document (D7) are, therefore, mostly L2 requirements.
 However, for XCO2 and XCH4 also (gridded) Level 3 (L3) products have been generated (in OBS4MIPS format).

-In this document the satellite-derived atmospheric carbon dioxide (CO2) and methane (CH4) Climate Data Record (CDR) data products are described as generated via the C3S2\312a\Lot2 project of the Copernicus Climate Change Service (C3S, https://climate.copernicus.eu/).
+In this document the satellite-derived atmospheric carbon dioxide (CO2) and methane (CH4) Climate Data Record (CDR) data products are described as generated via the C3S2_312a_Lot2 project of the Copernicus Climate Change Service (C3S, https://climate.copernicus.eu/).